Orbit determination: Methods

 Orbit determination must take into account that the apparent celestial motion of the body is influenced by the observer's own motion.
 For instance, an observer on Earth tracking an asteroid must take into account the motion of the Earth around the Sun, the rotation of the Earth, and the observer's local latitude and longitude, as these affect the apparent position of the body.

 A key observation is that (to a close approximation) all objects move in orbits that are conic sections, with the attracting body (such as the Sun or the Earth) in the prime focus, and that the orbit lies in a fixed plane.
 Vectors drawn from the attracting body to the body at different points in time will all lie in the orbital plane.

 If the position and velocity relative to the observer are available (as is the case with radar observations), these observational data can be adjusted by the known position and velocity of the observer relative to the attracting body at the times of observation.
 This yields the position and velocity with respect to the attracting body.
 If two such observations are available, along with the time difference between them, the orbit can be determined using Lambert's method, invented in the 18th century.
 See Lambert's problem for details.

 Even if no distance information is available, an orbit can still be determined if three or more observations of the body's right ascension and declination have been made.
 Gauss's method, made famous in his 1801 "recovery" of the first lost minor planet, Ceres, has been subsequently polished.

 One use is in the determination of asteroid masses via the dynamic method.
 In this procedure Gauss's method is used twice, both before and after a close interaction between two asteroids.
 After both orbits have been determined the mass of one or both of the asteroids can be worked out.

 Orbit determination from a state vector

 The basic orbit determination task is to determine the classical orbital elements or Keplerian elements, $a, e, i, \Omega, \omega, \nu$, from the orbital state vectors [$\vec{r}, \vec{v}$], of an orbiting body with respect to the reference frame of its central body.
 The central bodies are the sources of the gravitational forces, like the Sun, Earth, Moon and other planets.
 The orbiting bodies, on the other hand, include planets around the Sun, artificial satellites around the Earth, and spacecraft around planets.
-Newton's laws of motion well explain the trajectory of an orbiting body, known as Keplerian orbit.
+Newton's laws of motion will explain the trajectory of an orbiting body, known as Keplerian orbit.

 The steps of orbit determination from one state vector are summarized as follows: